Yemen rebels vow to halt attacks on Saudi Arabia | DW | 20.09.2019

 Saudi oil infrastructure hit

-The announcement comes after a wave of drone strikes on September 14 on Saudi oil installations that knocked out half of the country's supply.
-The Houthis claimed responsibility for the attacks, but Saudi allies the United States put the blame on Iran, which backs the Houthis in their war against Saudi Arabia.
+The announcement comes after a wave of drone strikes on Saudi oil installations on September 14, which knocked out half of the country's supply.
+The Houthis claimed responsibility for the attacks, but Saudi ally the United States put the blame on Iran, which backs the Houthis in their war against Saudi Arabia.

 On Friday, officials from Saudi state oil company Aramco revealed the extent of the damage from last Saturday's strikes.